-You can apply for a refund of your motor tax if:
+You can apply for a refund of your motor tax under the following circumstances:

-- Your vehicle has not been used in a public place at any time since your tax disc has been issued to you.
+Not used: Your vehicle as not been in a public place at any time since the issue of the tax disc.

 How is the refund calculated?

-A minimum of 3 calender months must be remaining on your tax disc when it is surrendered.
+A minimum of 3 calendar months must be remaining on your tax disc when it is surrendered.

 Your tax refund will then be calculated using the number of months which have unexpired on your tax disk when it was surrendered.